Creating your first workflow

 - Add context parameter: Make sure you have a “context” parameter (type: object) in every operation of your application.
 This can be found in the right column of the text editor.

-- Deploy workflow: In your application in the Transposit Dev Platform, go to Deploy > Mission Control and select your input (typically input_prompt) and execution operations (execute_js).
+- Deploy application: In your application in the Transposit Dev Platform, go to Deploy > Mission Control and select your input (typically input_prompt) and execution operations (execute_js).
 You should use the latest tag for ease of development.

 - Trigger an alert in Slack: You will trigger an alert based on the set up docs.
 See step 4 (I.e.

 curl [endpoint_url]).
 A message will be posted in the channel you previously setup and you can create your incident.
-In the incident Slack channel, open the runbook you created, click your action button, and hopefully you see your input operation being run!
+In the incident Slack channel, open the runbook you created, click your workflow button, and hopefully you see your input operation being run!

 If you want to better understand the operations that workflows use, learn error handling best practices, learn more about authentication, and more workflow concepts, see our Workflow concepts & best practices doc.